No graph state is preparable in quantum networks with bipartite sources and no classical communication: Supplementary Note 4: Proof of Theorem 1

 where $l\in\{1,\dots,d-1\}$.

 From \eqref{eq_gi_1} it follows that the $g_{i}^{-l}$ subnetwork of $\mathcal{I}^{1}_{1}$ does not contain party $2$.
 Remember that we choose inflations such that every non-primed party is connected to every other party with an exception of party $2$, meaning that if a subnetwork does not contain the party $2$ or $2'$ then it is fully connected, which is exactly the case for the $g_{i}^{-l}$ subnetwork of $\mathcal{I}^{1}_{1}$.
-Consequently, from Fact \ref{fact_=_1} it follows that
+Consequently, by tracing out all parties on which $g_{i}^{-l}$ acts trivially we get

 where in the second equality we used the assumption that we generate a graph state on the network $\mathcal{O}$.
 As for the expected value $\langle g_{1}g_{i}^{l}\rangle_{\mathcal{I}^{1}_{1}}$, in order to calculate it, we first have to introduce another inflation $\mathcal{I}^{1}_{2}$ for which